ReCoded-Org/curriculum-backend-readings/module8-typescript/r2-typescript-node-express/README.md

 ## Conclusion

-TypeScript can make work on your backend code a little bit more easier by helping you easily spot type errors and avoid running into unexpected code execution at runtime.
-If you're working with a team, it also makes the codebase very readable and enforces guidelines of defining types on all variables and functions.
+TypeScript can make work on your backend code a little bit easier by helping you easily spot type errors and avoid running into unexpected code execution at runtime.
+If you're working with a team, it also makes the codebase very readable and enforces guidelines for defining types on all variables and functions.
 We hope you'll try to use TypeScript in some of your Express projects and share your experience of working with static typing.
-We are now approaching the end of this module, so in the next lesson we'll be looking a bit beyond Express.js at other frameworks which already incorporate TypeScript.
+We are now approaching the end of this module, so in the next lesson, we'll be looking a bit beyond Express.js at other frameworks which already incorporate TypeScript.

 ---